 Monday Partly cloudy.
 Slight (20%) chance of a shower in the west this morning.
 Near zero chance of rain elsewhere.
 Winds W 25 to 40 km/h tending W/SW 20 to 30 km/h in the early afternoon then becoming light in the evening.
 Daytime maximum temperatures between 12 and 17.
 Low-Moderate.

 Tuesday Partly cloudy.
 Medium (40%) chance of showers in the west, slight (20%) chance elsewhere.
 Winds NW/NE 15 to 20 km/h becoming light before dawn then becoming W/SW 15 to 25 km/h in the middle of the day.

-Friday Cloudy.
-Areas of rain developing during the morning.
-Winds W/NW 15 to 25 km/h turning SW during the evening.
+Wednesday Cloudy.
+Medium (40%) chance of showers in the morning and afternoon.
+Winds W/NW 15 to 20 km/h becoming light during the evening.